-A UK VAT registered company that sells gym equipment have made a sale to another UK VAT registered business.
+A UK VAT registered company that sells gym equipment has made a sale to another UK VAT registered business.
 However, the customer has requested them to ship the goods directly to their customer based in Switzerland.
 Can we zero-rate this sale as they are shipping to a Swiss business?

 Direct exports can usually be treated as zero-rated provided the following conditions are met.
 These are that the supplier: